i30817/rhdndat/README.rst

   -i              don't allow unrecognized roms to be added even if the patches
                   have a romhacking.net hack page, requires -d

-  -x              forces recalculation of the extended attributes even to files
+  -x              skip everything but a recalculation of the extended attributes
-                  without a version file, for if you updated a rom file outside of the rhdndat system
+                  of all matching rom files (it's recommended to do this only on a dir with a silent patch update or without a version file), exclusive option

+  -f              skip everything but a recalculation of the extended attributes
+                  if the version file changed, exclusive option

   -t              only test version numbers against remote version,
                   works without a patch present, exclusive option